How Long Can a Paper Boat Float?

 The memoir that inspired our short that inspires our upcoming feature.

-We were both wandering souls who had come to feel so much at home in Addis Ababa, Ethiopia.
-And yet it was by complete chance that we stumbled into another in the city nightlife.
+We were both wandering souls who had come to feel so much at home in Addis Ababa.
+And yet it was by complete chance that we stumbled into another.
 Thus Ethiopian-American Abezash Tamerat met me, Gonzalo Guajardo, Spanish by birth and Ethiopian by heart.
 That was in 2016.

 Though only in her mid-30s, she was writing her memoirs.
-What she had been through before we met turned out to be harrowing, shocking, tearful, yet also profoundly inspiring.
+What she had been through turned out to be harrowing, shocking, tearful, yet also profoundly inspiring.
 I was blown away and wanted to take it to the screen.
 So much happened since then.
-We married, had a child, I got a scholarship to come to Los Angeles, pursued a Master’s Degree in Filmmaking, and finally directed this short film as a foretaste of a much longer and larger format that we hope to bring to life in the years to come.
+We married, had two kids, went to Los Angeles to pursue a Master’s Degree in Filmmaking, and finally madre this short film as a foretaste of a larger format that we hope to bring to life in the years to come.

 Rahel has come from early childhood in rural Ethiopia to becoming an intensely devoted student at a top art school in the US.
-She has just been recognised for her talent and rewarded with an invitation to prepare her first ever solo exhibition.
+She has just been recognized for her talent and rewarded with an invitation to prepare her first-ever solo exhibition.